altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "N::$Ehime:"
 'K::But that was not Al-tok, was it...
 That was just depression.'
-~Kent thought back to the days leading to the incident~ "M::Same deal?
+~Kent thought back to the days leading to the incident... the accident~ "M::Same deal?
 Something out of place?"
 *Gerald nodded and Martha took the mirror and looked into it*